ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 - **Incomplete filtering of reads:** Incomplete BAM filtering increases baseline signal and masks true accessibility.
 - **Over-tagmentation:** Excessive enzymatic activity can generate widespread low-level accessibility signal.
 - **Scaling issues:** Lack of proper normalization with CPM or RPKM may make high-depth samples appear uniformly elevated.
+This behavior is controlled by the `--normalizeUsing` parameter in bamCoverage, and inconsistent settings across samples can introduce artificial differences in signal intensity.

 ### Signal intensity differs strongly between samples